hellowac/mapnik-wiki-zh-cn/Api-changes-between-v2.3-and-v3.0.md

  - In C++ `mapnik::Map::getLayer` was changed to `mapnik::Map::get_layer`
  - Changed `polygon_pattern_symbolizer` to default to `global` rather than `local` for the `alignment`.
  - CSV plugin now parses and stores the strings of `"true"`, and `"false"` as boolean types (rather than strings) - https://github.com/mapnik/mapnik/issues/1540
+ - `TextSymbolizer` line wrapping behavior has now changed: previously line wrapping only happened on ascii whitespace (if `wrap-character` was not provided) but now it happens on any valid wrapping characters as determined by the default locale and the behavior of the `ICU::BreakIterator`(http://userguide.icu-project.org/boundaryanalysis).
+ - `wrap-character` property for `TextSymbolizer` should behave similarly as 2.3 but the code to support it was completely re-written so there may be slight differences in render: https://github.com/mapnik/mapnik/issues/2333

 ## Added